anshulbaliga7/anshulbaliga7/README.md

 # anshul-baliga-ui
-<h1 align="center">Hello!
+<h3 align="center">Hello!
 My name is Anshul Baliga, but you can just call me Bali.
-I’m a third year undergraduate at the Department of Computer Science, PES University, also pursuing a Bachelor of Science Online Data Science Degree at IIT Madras.</h1>
+I’m a third year undergraduate at the Department of Computer Science, PES University, also pursuing a Bachelor of Data Science Online Data Science Degree at IIT Madras.</h3>
-<h3 align="center">I really like understanding stuff at a very intuitive level, so much so that I could boil any idea down to some very easy to grasp thoughts.
-I always try my best to implement that in everything I learn, although it is quite difficult sometimes.</h3>
+<h4 align="center">I really like understanding stuff at a very intuitive level, so much so that I could boil any idea down to some very easy to grasp thoughts.
+I always try my best to implement that in everything I learn, although it is quite difficult sometimes.</h4>

 ![visitors](https://komarev.com/ghpvc/?username=anshulbaliga7&color=orange)